frasal29/Kat_rpki/readme.md

 # RPKI-BGP Emulation Framework

 This project implements an emulation framework for BGP announcements and RPKI adoption in a network topology.
 The main script, `kat_rpki.py`, orchestrates the configuration, analysis, and emulation of attacks on the network.
-It includes tools to analyze AS relationships, generate configurations, simulate attacks on the BGP infrastructure, and calculate statistics for the customer cone of an AS.
+It includes tools to analyze AS relationships, generate configurations, emulate attacks on the BGP infrastructure, and calculate statistics for the customer cone of an AS.

 ---